 Whilst it would be simplistic to say that every illness is caused by stress, the body produces specific hormones and neurotransmitters as part of the stress response which have far reaching effects, including tensing muscles, increasing pulse rate and blood pressure, stopping the digestive process and lowering the immune response.

 The stress response is an efficient, practical method for responding to danger, but it is not meant to be on high alert all the time.
 Unfortunately for many of us it becomes something we experience constantly.
 Indeed it can almost become a way of being.

-Bodywork modalities which take a 'whole person' approach rather than focussing on correcting a particular musculo-skeletal dysfunction work by alleviating the effects of stress.
+Bodywork modalities which take a ‘whole person’ approach rather than focusing on correcting a particular musculo-skeletal dysfunction work by alleviating the effects of stress.